hgivanrene/challenge_thumbnail_generator/README.md

 # challenge_thumbnail_generator
 This repository is for developing the coding challenge to create a thumbnail generator

+# Thumbnail generator architecture
+We upload an image to a source S3 Bucket (input-image-bucket-hg01).
+Once this image is uploaded the event will send a notification to activate the lambda function that will have an IAM role assigned to access to the S3 buckets (Source and Target).
+The lambda function is going to make the transformation from the input image and is going to save the thumbnail image in the target S3 Bucket (thumbnail-image-bucket-hg01).
+All of this architecture, resources and permissions have been created and deployed with Terraform.

 ![Image of the architecture](Thumbnail_generator_architecture.jpg)

 # Objective: